gt-cs3220/gt-cs3220.github.io/Spring_2023/project3/project3.md

 With this building block, then, we can consider a different way to implement a stencil kernel.
 Instead of the data-parallel model where we run the same code on different data, we can think of a the data as flowing in a stream through the shift register.
 Each cycle we can perform one stencil computation, shift, and push one new input element into the shift register.

-**Deliverable 2:** Implement this version in HLS code and compare the performance with the implementation in the previous section.
+**Deliverable 2:** (1) optimize your HLS code with shift register to improve the performance.
+(2) compare the performance between optimized implementation and the previous section.
 The performance should be measured through the C/RTL co-simulation latency (referring to hw5.md for detail).
 For implementation of shift register, you could refer to the Xilinx documentation for help [Xilinx Shift Register](https://xilinx.github.io/Vitis_Accel_Examples/2022.1/html/shift_register.html).

 ## Questions
 1. Why is the shift register version more efficient than the original code for the FPGA?
 Why is the GPU/CPU able to execute the original version efficiently anyway? [hint] Thinking of how CPU and GPU improve the throughput for parallel code.
 2. Can you think whether the [HLS Pragma UNROLL](https://docs.xilinx.com/r/en-US/ug1399-vitis-hls/pragma-HLS-unroll) could benefit the five-stage stencil design and explain the reason?

 ##  Submitting
-1. [code] two versions of the stencil code with appropriate pragmas to implement it both ways.
+1. [code] two versions of hls_stencil_shift.cpp; One version needs to pass the C_simulation, C_synthesis and C/RTL Co-sim; The second version needs to use shift-register to implement the stencil kernel in HLS.
 2. [report] Measure the performance of both and compare the two approaches in a short write-up.
 3. [Answers to questions] Try to address the questions above.